 Country America Germany Canada U.K Australia Export Per Capita (in billions) $5,057 $ 18,316 $ 13,286 $ 7,378 $ 10,446 Exports ($bill) $ 1,510 $ 1,309 $ 411 $ 436 $ 188 Export Increase 665% 184% 253% 456% 322% Annual_Opportunity Cost ($billions) $ 8,538 $ 1,096 $ 630 $ 1,553 $ 418 Cost of Living (Income per Month) $ 2,500 $ 3,000 $ 3,000 $ 3,500 $ 3,000 Population (million) 324 82 36 65 24.2 Labor force (million) 155.4 44.2 19 30.8 12.4 Unemployment 5.0% 4.5% 6.8% 5.0% 6.8% Current Benefits 15% 14% Total Cost ($bill) $ 233 $ 60 $ 40 $ 64.6 $ 30 GDP ($bill) $17,348 $ 3,868 $ 1,785 $ 2,989 $ 1,472 Tax Inc vs GDP 26.9% 40.6% 32.0% 39.0% 25.8% Total Tax Revenues ($bill) $ 4,666 $ 1,570 $ 571 $1,166 $ 379 New Tax ($bill) $ 3,618 $ 1,466 $516 $997 $ 347 Tax Increase -22.45% -6.59% -9.53% -14.45% – 8.5 % Tax Rev New Export (15%) $bill $ 1,280 $ 164 $ 516 $ 233 $ 62 ROI (Return on Investment) 3663% 1801% 1574% 2405% 1374% Return per $ 36-times 18x 15x 24x 13x

 These calculations indicate that every country tested would benefit by up to 36-times the program’s costs.
 Why?
-Because people with these supports are confirmed in data to create much more wealth than they are given.
+Because people with these supports are confirmed (in data) to create much more wealth when given the opportunity.

-Insure new incomes with a Guaranteed Working Income – and make sure that these are meaningful by restoring spending power – in housing, energy, etc. The economic turn-around that results is pervasive and easily provable statistically in Transition Economics and TE Maturity.
+Ensure consistent communities with a Guaranteed Working Income – and make sure that these incomes are meaningful by restoring spending power – by eliminating bubbles housing, energy, etc. The economic turn-around that results is pervasive and easily proven statistically – see Transition Economics and TE Maturity.